ACM-VIT/Cryptic-Hunt-22/Medium/Spectogram/README.md

 ## Hints:

  - Hint 1
-    - Use Audacity (an audio tool that has multiple functions)
+    - Use Audacity (an audio tool that has multiple functions) (cost=TBD)
  - Hint 2
-    - Use the spectogram feature to find something at the end of the audio
+    - Use the spectogram feature to find something at the end of the audio (cost=TBD)